LitongYou/test/docs/source/index.rst

 Join our community to connect with other enthusiasts, share your tools and demos, and collaborate on innovative projects.
 Stay engaged and get the latest updates by following us:

-- **Discord**: Join our Discord server for real-time discussions, support, and to share your work with the community.
-Click here to join: `Discord Server <https://discord.gg/PCeh4XbhjB>`_ .
 - **Twitter**: Follow us on Twitter `@oscopilot <https://x.com/keaistrata>`_ for the latest news, updates, and highlights from our community.